Chicago Hospital Shooting Leaves Police Officer Critically Wounded, Shooter Dead

 A shooter opened fire Monday afternoon at Chicago’s Mercy Hospital and Medical Center, leaving one police officer and two other people critically wounded.
 The shooter is dead, NBC News reports.

 One witness, James Gray, saw the shooting as it happened.
-He told news reporters that he saw the gunman speaking to a woman.
-Then, the shooter pulled out a gun, shot the woman and began shooting others in the hospital.
+He told news reporters that he saw the suspected gunman speaking to a woman.
+Then, the shooter pulled out a gun, shot the woman, and began shooting others in the hospital.

 “Once he entered, he just started shooting at random,” Gray said.

 The hospital was partially evacuated, and on Monday afternoon it was surrounded by law enforcement.
-Hundreds of vehicles surrounded the hospital, including ambulances, fire trucks and police cars.
+Hundreds of vehicles surrounded the hospital, including ambulances, fire trucks, and police cars.
+Police say that at least four people were injured, including the police officer and one hospital employee, SFGate reported.

+Four people are in critical condition following the shooting.
+Authorities have asked people to stay away from the hospital while they investigate.
+The Bureau of Alcohol, Tobacco, and Firearms tweeted that their agents responded to the scene, and are helping with the investigation.

+The shooting occurred around 3:20 p.m. local time.
+The wounded police officer is “in critical condition but receiving excellent care,” according to Chicago police spokesperson Anthony Guglielmi, as quoted by the Chicago Tribune.

 BREAKING: Reports of active shooter and multiple victims near Mercy Hospital in Chicago pic.twitter.com/WM9kHsTPqw